realm/realm-MultiUserTasksTutorial/README.md

 ```

 Next, we'll add the definitions of our models.
-Note that there are two kinds of models here: 1) the Task and taskList modes, and 2) a "Person" model.
-This last model will allow us to store some meta data (first andm last name) about users of the app.
-It will be used only by this demo application and is instantiated in such a way the it can cleanly interoperate with other versions of the app that are not multi-user aware.
+Note that there are two kinds of models here: the Task and taskList models.

 ```swift